 Intellectual Curiosity as Holy Devotion

-by admin - September 26, 2016
+by Chris - September 26, 2016

 A significant part of my spiritual practice involves exploring the tension of opposites – learning to create and grow in the space between polarities without feeling obligated to choose one over the other as my truth.
 Immanent or transcendent?
 Both.
 Embodied or abstract?
 Depends on the context.
 Intellectual or spiritual?
 Yes, please.